rexdotsh/heurist-agent-framework/mesh/README.md

                'version': '1.0.0',
                'author': 'Your Name',
                'author_address': '0xYourEthereumAddress',
-               'description': 'Explain what your agent does',
+               'description': 'This agent can do...',
                'inputs': [
                    {'name': 'query', 'description': 'User input or data', 'type': 'str'}
                    # Add more inputs as needed